openvocab/ovn/mkdocs/docs/concepts/flows.md

 All flows use an action property to designate what the flow is doing and how it will affect an economic resource (or not).
 Actions are defined as follows.

-* vf:produce - new resource created in that process or an existing stock resource of the same type added to
+* vf:produce - new resource created in that process or an addition to an existing stock resource of the same type
 * vf:use - for example a tool used in process; after the process, the tool still exists, but during the process, the tool is unavailable
 * vf:consume - for example an ingredient or component used up or transformed into the output, after the process the input is gone
 * vf:cite - for example a design file, neither used nor consumed, the file remains available at all times